clspeter/next-portfolio/README.md

 This is a website that is fully responsive and showcases my portfolio with animations.

+All the infomation store in sanity.io which can be easy management.

+Infomation will update to website in 1 minute after publish since I use getStatsicProps and set revalidate to 1 minute.

 ## Technologies

 Next.js : main framework